Optimizing Cellular Data Performance

 Network Congestion

-If more people are using cellular devices in a particular area than the local tower can handle - then things slow down for everyone.
+If more people are using cellular devices in a particular area than the local tower can handle, then things slow down for everyone.

-This is called network congestion - and it's like rush hour traffic on roadways.
+This is called network congestion, and it's like rush hour traffic on roadways.

-Booster or Antennas?
+Cellular Booster vs Antennas?

 We have separate guides going over the advantages of each approach, but here is a quick decision tree that might help you narrow in on what is the right choice for you: